 - 4.4.1.
 Both the reporter and the alleged harasser may appeal an outcome, on limited grounds: - 4.4.1.1.
 Whether the correct procedure was followed - 4.4.1.2.
 Whether there is substantial new evidence - 4.4.1.3.
 Whether the sanction was wrong or unfair - 4.4.2.
 Any request for appeal must be made within ten days of notification of the outcome.
-It must be made in writing to the Head of People Management and Support or the responsible senior official (or another member of the Senior Management Team if there is a conflict of interest).
+It must be made in writing to the Head of People Management and Support (or another member of the Senior Management Team if there is a conflict of interest).
 It must state who it is from, that it is a request for an appeal, and what the reason is for the appeal.
-The Head of People Management and Support or other suitable person will appoint a specially trained investigator following the procedure set out at paragraph 4.2.5 to review the case, decide whether there are grounds for appeal, and if there are grounds then to make a decision, undertaking any additional investigation only if that is necessary.
-The investigator will communicate the findings and changes or additions to recommended sanctions and or remedies in a report to the responsible senior official.
-The decision of the person hearing the appeal is final.
+The Head of People Management and Support or other suitable person will appoint a specially trained investigator following the procedure set out at paragraph 4.2.5 to review the case, decide whether there are grounds for appeal, and if there are grounds then to make a decision, undertaking any additional investigation only if that is necessary and communicating the findings and changes or additions to recommended sanctions and or remedies.
+The decision of the appropriate decision maker hearing the appeal is final.